ankushBoL/log4j-aws-appenders/docs/faq.md

   Version 1 was a single JAR that supported only Log4J 1.2.
 Version 2 split the library into two parts: a "core" JAR contains all code that interacts with AWS, and a "framework" JAR that supports a particular logging framework.
 Version 2.0.0 provides the same functionality as version 1.3.0, but makes a slight change to JMX integration.
+Version 2.1.0 added Logback as a supported framework.

 ## Isn't Log4J 1.x at end of life?